codybmenefee/pdf_checkbox_poc/README.md

 See the [Static File Configuration](docs/static_file_configuration.md) documentation for more details.

+### Field Visualization

+The application provides comprehensive visualization capabilities for form fields, allowing users to:
+- View field positions on PDF pages
+- Highlight detected checkboxes
+- See field properties and relationships

+For detailed information, see the [Field Visualization](docs/field_visualization.md) documentation.

 ### Web Interface

 Flask-based web application with routes defined in `app.py`.